 - Aaron Creek Circuit Hike (6km, 3 hours)

 - Black Hill Summit Hike (4.2km, 2 hours), especially on the fire tracks near the top

 There are abundant emus in the Mambray Creek campground and on the Wirra Water Loop hike (1.6km, 30 minutes).

 Platypus are rare in South Australia, but with some patience you might be in with a chance of seeing some on the Platypus Waterholes Walk (4.7km, 2 hours), in Kangaroo Island’s Flinders Chase National Park.

 There is plenty of other birdlife, kangaroos, wallabies, geese, echidnas and goannas to be seen on this walk.

-In Deep Creek Conservation Park the Boat Harbor Hike (7.8km, 4 hours return) goes down to the coast with a viewing spot.
+In Deep Creek National Park the Boat Harbor Hike (7.8km, 4 hours return) goes down to the coast with a viewing spot.
 You might get lucky and see dolphins playing in the surf.
 The trail is well-graded with breathtaking views of Kangaroo Island, The Pages Islands and Tunkalilla Beach.